vijay-shankaranand/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed event list.
 * The index` **must be a positive integer** 1, 2, 3, …​
 * The index must be specified in the command.
+* All the tasks associated to the event will be deleted as well.

 Examples:
 * `delete_event` followed by `1` deletes the 1st event in the displayed event list.